SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

 rather limited, but most providers still announce such events to their customers due to short-term performance degradation and increased risk of VM failure during live migrations.

+The above-mentioned spectre-meltdown-checker tool has been updated to test for the new vulnerabilities except for the Div-by-0 (Zen 1) issue, so cloud providers can use this to check whether their deployment of microcode and hypervisor and kernel mitigations have been successful.

 ## Keeping workloads secured